 You can choose a module based on your Russian language skill level and needs.
 The Russian for Military course takes place in the afternoons.
-Students who wish to maximize the effectiveness of their time spent in Latvia, can also take Standard Russian courses (20 lessons per week).
-Standard Russian Courses are taught daily in the mornings.
+Students who wish to maximize the effectiveness of their time spent in Latvia can also take Standard Russian courses (20 lessons per week) taught daily in the mornings.
 These courses cover all aspects of the language and aim to develop students’ communicative efficiency in the shortest possible time.

 Minimum level: A2

 Modules offered: 5, lessons per module – 10

 Maximum number of modules per week: 2